United Bengal: Legacy

 The United Bengal proposal has been the sole attempt by prominent Bengali leaders to establish an independent country encompassing East and West Bengal.
 However, since the Partition of Bengal in 1947, the region's politics have veered away from any semblance of pan-Bengali nationalism.
 It also became complicated with Indian support for East Pakistan's liberation as Bangladesh in 1971.
 Given the close Bangladesh-India relations, any notion of a pan-Bengali state is considered unrealistic.
 The pioneer of the United Bengal proposal, Suhrawardy, went on to become a leading statesman of Pakistan.
 Suhrawardy died in Beirut in 1963 in a country with a confessionalist system.
-In his memoirs, Sheikh Mujibur Rahman, the founder of Bangladesh and a protege of Suhrawardy, remarked "The Bengalis had initially failed to appreciate a leader of Mr. Suhrawardy’s stature.
-By the time they learned to value him, they had run out of time".
-In 2016, Madhuri Bose, the niece of Sarat and Subhas Chandra Bose, claimed in her book The Bose Brothers, that Sarat Bose held the Congress more responsible for the failure of the idea than the Muslim League since Jinnah was a supporter of the proposal.
+In his memoirs, Sheikh Mujibur Rahman, the founder of Bangladesh and a protege of Suhrawardy, remarked, "Initially, Bengalis failed to appreciate Mr Suhrawardy's greatness.
+By the time they learned to value him they had run out of time".

 Modern Indian nationalists discuss Bengali reunification in the context of wider Indian reunification.
 In the 1950s, the Calcutta-based Hindu nationalist volunteer group Sri Aurobindo Sevak Sangha included in their programme "Annulment of the ill-fated partition and reunification of India."
-On 4 February 1957, an East Pakistani based newspaper The Morning News (Bangladeshi newspaper) published an article accusing the Awami League of favoring Indian reunification, stating that "there is a party even in Pakistan which is working for reunification and it is growing in strength".
+On 4 February 1957, an East Pakistani-based newspaper, The Morning News, published an article accusing the Awami League of favoring Indian reunification, stating that "there is a party even in Pakistan which is working for reunification and it is growing in strength".